swaptacular/swpt_accounts/protocol.rst

    The moment at which the transfer was committed.

 transfer_message : string
-   This MUST be the value of the ``transfer_message`` field in the `FinalizePreparedTransfer`_ message that committed the transfer.
+   MUST contain the value of the ``transfer_message`` field in the `FinalizePreparedTransfer`_ message that committed the transfer.

 transfer_flags : int32
-   This MUST be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer`_ that committed the transfer.
+   MUST contain be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer`_ that committed the transfer.

+system_flags : int32
+   Various bit-flags characterizing the transfer.
+Server implementations may use these flags for different purposes.
+The lowest bit (bit ``0``) is reserved, and has the meaning "negligible transfer", indicating that this is an incoming transfer, whose amount does not exceed the configured ``negligible_amount``.

 principal : int64
    The amount that the debtor owes to the creditor, without the interest, after the transfer has been committed.
 This can be a negative number.

-system_flags : int32
-   Various bit-flags characterizing the transfer.

 ts : date-time
    The moment at which this message was sent (the message's